cromega/blorg/_posts/2019-01-16-on-the-commitments-we-make.md

 - eggplant
 ```

-I got curious and I did the first sensible thing: `git blame`.
-I didn't have
+I got curious so I started poking.
+I didn't have high hopes as I expected to
-high hopes as I expected to find something along the lines of `add search
+find something along the lines of `add search exclude configuration`, or `add
-exclude configuration`, or `add eggplant to search excludes` or, even `add
+eggplant to search excludes` or, even `add ALL the things` (but that's silly,
-ALL the things` (but that's silly, no one commits with a message like that,
+no one commits with a message like that, right?)
-right?)

 Much to my surprise, this is what I found: